f/completion/README.md

-# Shell Auto-Completion Helper for Crystal
+# Easy Command Line Autocompletion Helper

 Completion is a Shell Completion Helper built on Crystal.
 It allows you to have completion muscle for your CLI apps.